 - Surcharges paid into the sex offender surcharge fund by juveniles adjudicated, or who receive a deferred adjudication, for commission of a sex offense;

-- Cost of the juvenile's medical care in the youthful offender system;
+- Cost of the juvenile's medical care in the youthful offender system provided to the minor based on the minor's consent;

 - Cost of collecting and testing biological samples from juveniles sentenced to the youthful offender system;